izabellewilding/personal-portfolio/src/markdown-pages/react-component-lifecycle.md

 <br />

 The first lifecycle method in a component’s mounting phase was `componentWillMount()`, which would run just before the render method.
 React have deprecated its use due to it often being used incorrectly.
-From what I can gather, `ComponentWillMount()` was frequently used for data fetching. which created problems.
-You might think that it makes sense to initiate a data request before the render, so that the data is ready to render onto the screen in time for the render, giving the fetch method a head start.
+Based on my research, `ComponentWillMount()` was frequently used for data fetching.
+You might think that it makes sense to initiate a data request before the render, so that the data to go in time for the UI render, giving the fetch method a head start.

-In reality, this is not a good idea.
+In reality, this isn't a good idea.
 The data will usually take a while to return, by this time render will already have taken place.
 This said, if the request was resolved and the data came back before the render, you would be trying to set state on an unmounted component.
 Best practice is to render the HTML before sending a data request, as this allows the skeleton UI to load and provide a loading indicator to show the user that the page is on its way.
 Similarly, if you have an app with data that changes every few seconds, you don’t want a change in the data to cause a re-render every time it updates.

 ## Using componentDidMount() for Async Functions